madroxdupe42/peacefulscience.org/content/articles/bryan-butler-image-of-god.md

 <div class="article-question">

-## Engaging race differently
+### Engaging race differently

 The theme of the paintings and illustrations you produced for the CPT's ["More Than *Imago Dei*"](https://www.pastortheologians.com/theme/sept2020/more-than-imago-dei) article series seemed to overlap with your own [HUMAN](https://www.bryanbutlerart.com/human-bba) series.
 The following editorial excerpt is from the President and Co-Founder of CPT, [Todd Wilson](https://www.pastortheologians.com/articles/2020/9/1/more-than-imago-dei):

 > We want to engage this issue differently.
 We're not on the hunt for easy answers or quick solutions.
 Rather, we're prepared for the intellectual slog that real progress necessarily entails, knowing that what is required is sober-minded, serious, even sacrificial reflection on the issue of race and the challenges (and opportunities) it presents, as well as a readiness to trace the deep implications of these insights into our own lives, congregations, and communities---all for the sake of Christ.

-Do you envision [HUMAN](https://www.bryanbutlerart.com/human-bba) to have the same objective as "[More Than Imago Dei](https://www.pastortheologians.com/articles/2020/9/1/more-than-imago-dei)""?
+Do you envision [HUMAN](https://www.bryanbutlerart.com/human-bba) to have the same objective as [More Than Imago Dei](https://www.pastortheologians.com/articles/2020/9/1/more-than-imago-dei)?
 Or do you have a personal angle on this issue?

 </div>